 Overall, people living in northeastern states have lower marriage and divorce rates.
 While those in southern states are more likely to get married, they also have higher divorce rates.

 Divorce statistics can highlight facets of divorce that follow unexpected trends.
-For a better understanding of the divorce process, visit McKinley Irvin’s divorce articles page.
+For a better understanding of the divorce process, visit McKinley Irvin’s divorce blog.